Dickie Stanford: Formula One

 In 1985, Stanford joined Williams as the Race Mechanic to Nigel Mansell.
 Three years later, he became a member of the test team and stayed in his role until 1989 and became the chief mechanic in 1990.
 Stanford became the team manager after his predecessor Ian Harrison left for the Renault BTCC team in late 1995.
-Stanford remained in his position for a further 10 years before reducing his work to spend more time with his family During the 2010 season, Stanford rejoined Williams to return as the team manager for Race Day and Testing.
-After his spell at Williams Heritage, Stanford started working for United Autosports on 5 October 2020 to look after the Formula 1 car collection of Zak Brown.
+Stanford remained in his position for a further 10 years before reducing his work to spend more time with his family.
+During the 2010 season, Stanford rejoined Williams to return as the team manager for Race Day and Testing.
+After his spell at Williams Heritage, Stanford started working for United Autosports in October 2020 to look after the Formula 1 car collection of Zak Brown.

 Personal life

 As of 2003, Stanford lived in Marlborough with his second wife.
 He has three children.
 As of 2008, he owned a Mercedes 250SL which he was in the process of restoring.